Deb Chaney Editions - NEW LOCATION!! BLOOMINGBURG, NY

-Deb Chaney Editions, located in Brooklyn, NY specializes in fine art lithographic printmaking using traditional stone, plate, and photo processes.
+Deb Chaney Editions, is now located in Bloomingburg, NY specializes in fine art lithographic printmaking using traditional stone, plate, and photo processes.
 Deborah Chaney-Guilbaud is a Tamarind Master Printer with extensive experience collaborating and printing with artists from all over the globe to produce fine art limited editions of lithographs.

 She has experience working in numerous printmaking workshops, including the Tamarind Institute, the Robert Blackburn Printmaking Workshop in NY, NY, and La Ceiba Gráfica in Coatepec, Veracruz, Mexico.
 In addition to collaborative printing, she has taught lithography at Pratt Institute, as well as The New York Academy of Art, and has taught workshops at Anderson Ranch Art Center, Penland School of Craft, the Metropolitan Museum of Art, The Center for Contemporary Printmaking, and Universidad Autónoma Benito Juárez de Oaxaca, Mexico.